 The tasks which are completed for this user story can be closed.
 We can re-estimate the story again in the next sprint and take this story as a high priority in the next sprint.

 But the question arises Does the team earns the velocity credit?

-If we are deferring the unfinished user story to the next sprint then do not take the velocity credit for it.
-Let the user story meets its acceptance criteria and then take the complete credit in the next sprint.
+If we are deferring the unfinished user story to the next sprint, then do not take the velocity credit for it.
+Let the user story meets its acceptance criteria and then take complete credit in the next sprint.
 We already know that we use average velocity, this averages out and avoid the risk of overstating velocity.

 SAFe (Scaled Agile framework) helps businesses address the significant challenges of developing and delivering enterprise-class software and systems in the shortest sustainable lead time.

 Its principles are shown in the diagram below:

 Another agile methodology is Kanban, XP (Extreme Engineering, Lean thinking).